mickymacirl/CI-P2-Fruit/README.md

 ### Jshint

-* Used Jshint to test Javacript, reults are showing no errors.
+* Used Jshint to test Javacript, results are showing no errors.
+In order to achieve no issues the validator needs to be configured to allow ES6 through the configuration options or adding the comment, "/* jshint esversion: 6 */" at the top of the Javascript paste/file.

 ![Jshint Results](./assets/readme/jshintrm.jpg)